We Still Practice our Ojibwe Culture

 We call ourselves Waaswaaganing, which means Lake of Flames in Ojibwe.

-During summer months, we still enjoy dancing and singing at niimi’idimaa, or social pow wows.
+During summer months, we enjoy dancing and singing at niimi’idimaa, or social pow wows.
 We still use the sacred sweat lodge for purification.
 The lodge is a circle built upon Mother Earth, and is made of willow branches, and canvas or blankets.
 The lodge includes a sacred fire for heating the rocks, and an altar for the sacred pipe and medicines.
-In addition to water, the medicines include tobacco, sage, cedar and sweet grass.
+In addition to water, medicines include tobacco, sage, cedar and sweet grass.
 The sweat is a supreme communication with the Creator.

 We Cherish Our Children

 Before our babies can walk, we hold them upright while someone makes a drumming sound on something hard like wood.
 With the encouragement of the rest of the family, the child begins moving his or her legs to the drumming.
 Soon the baby is “dancing,” and everyone including the baby is laughing and celebrating.
 This wonderful feeling stays with us forever.